LaunchCodeEducation/data-analysis/src/assignments/hello-world.rst

 Assignment #0: Hello World
 ==========================

-THis assignment is mostly an exercise in following instructions.
+This assignment is mostly an exercise in following instructions.
 We'll ask you to modify an existing program so that, when run, the program prints "Hello world!".

 Programming jobs often require you to get familiar with, or at least make use of, additional technologies.
-Here, you'll be using a few web applications, like GitHub and Repl.it, to write your code, run it, save it, and submit your assignment.
+Here, you'll be using GitHub to save your code and submit your assignment.

 So while the coding task may appear straightforward, you'll be introduced to a set of instructions, or **workflow**, that is important for the rest of your success in this class.